Skip to main content

 import cloud.eppo.android.EppoClient;

-EppoClient eppoClient = EppoClient.getInstance(); // requires the SDK to already be initialized
+EppoClient eppoClient = EppoClient.getInstance(); // requires the SDK to have already been initialized

-The getStringAssignment function takes two required and one optional input to assign a variation:
+The assignment functions take three required and one optional parameter to assign a variation:

 • flagKey - This key is available on the detail page for both flags and experiments.
 Can also be an experiment key.